img

 • Descendants of Whaling Masters

-• National Society Colonial Dames of America
+• National Society of the Colonial Dames of America

 • Society of Indiana Pioneers